 Phoenix has a Comicon?

 We hear that a lot more than we would like.
-Yes, Phoenix does in fact have a lovely Comicon AND we need volunteers!
+Yes, Phoenix doesn't just have a Comicon, we've got a Fan Fest, too, and we need volunteers!

 I’ve never been to Phoenix Comicon.
 Can I still volunteer?